Last Updated on

 The Siborgi puppy sheds a lot because of its double coat.

-He should be brushed at least five times a week or on a daily basis to keep his fur neat and his skin free from allergens that cause irritation.
+He should be brushed on a daily basis to keep his fur neat and his skin free from allergens that cause irritation.

 Besides, you don’t want your house to be overrun by layers and layers of dog fur.